 Membership is completely free.
 In addition to having access to Slack and a collaborate with a network of planetary research professionals, being an OpenPlanetary member will give you the opportunity to actively engage with other members of the planetary science community who are interested in topics related to open source software, and to contribute directly to our mission.

-We use the Slack platform for real-time collaborative discussion and exchange of any scientific or technical topics.
+We use the Slack platform (with full history access) for real-time collaborative discussion and exchange of any scientific or technical topics.
 Go to OpenPlanetary Slack

 We use Github to host and collaborate on community projects.
 You can host and manage your own project in a public or private repository.
 Go to OpenPlanetary GitHub